October 08, 2018

 It’s Monday, so most of us aren’t feeling all that sharp to begin with, but a new study shows that there are certain — shall we say, weekend — behaviors that are likely to negatively affect your brain power in the long term.

-Amen and his team looked at 62,454 brain scans of more than 30,000 individuals ranging from one year old to 105.
+Amen and his team looked at 62,454 brain scans of more than 30,000 individuals ranging from one year old to 105, according to the study.
 The idea here is that the brain, like many other body parts, should look a certain way at every age and that information, paired with the wear and tear they saw on the brain scans, allowed researchers to establish an estimated brain age.
 At the same time they could establish the average brain aging caused by certain behaviors and disorders, including cannabis use, dementia, ADHD, major depression, bipolar disorder, generalized anxiety disorder, traumatic brain injury, schizophrenia, and alcohol use disorder.

 Schizophrenia was the disorder attributed with the highest brain aging rate, with an average of four years of premature aging — which seems reasonable knowing the kind of stress the disorder could put on a person’s brain.
 Clocking in at the second-highest brain aging rate is a little bit more surprising: cannabis abuse, with an average of 2.8 years of premature aging.
 An interesting result for a “disorder” that you’d think would do the opposite of stressing out your brain.